Hoyasumii/bee-movie/README.md

 That means this is our Last Chance.
 We're the only ones who make honey, pollinate flowers and dress like this.

-If we're gonna survive as a spe
+If we're gonna survive as a spec